Fairway (horse): 1929: four-year-old season

 At four, Fairway began with a one length win over three rivals in the Burwell Stakes at Newmarket and then took the Rous Memorial Stakes at Royal Ascot.
 At the July meeting at Newmarket he won the Princess of Wales's Stakes to take his winning run to six.
 In his next race he started favourite for the Eclipse Stakes but failed to show his best form and was beaten four lengths by Royal Minstrel.

 He was then off the course for three months before returning in October to win the Champion Stakes for the second time from Cyclonic.
 On his final start of the year he stepped up to two miles and a quarter to win the Jockey Club Cup, "cantering" to a three length victory over Palais Royal.

 1930: five-year-old season

 Fairway was kept in training at five with the intention of winning the Ascot Gold Cup, but was retired without running after sustaining a tendon injury.

 Assessment

 At the end of his four-year-old season the Bloodstock Breeders' Review described Fairway as "far and away the best horse in England, and probably in the world."

-In their book A Century of Champions, John Randall and Tony Morris rated Windsor the thirty-fifth best horse of the 20th Century and the twelfth best to be trained in Britain.
+In their book A Century of Champions, John Randall and Tony Morris rated Fairway the thirty-fifth best horse of the 20th Century and the twelfth best to be trained in Britain.